Free Trial

 What is Fidelity Sustainable Core Plus Bond ETF's current short interest?

-Short interest is the volume of Fidelity Sustainable Core Plus Bond ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 200 shares of FSBD short.
+Short interest is the volume of Fidelity Sustainable Core Plus Bond ETF shares that have been sold short but have not yet been closed out or covered.
+As of June 15th, investors have sold 700 shares of FSBD short.
+0.28% of Fidelity Sustainable Core Plus Bond ETF's shares are currently sold short.
 Learn More on Fidelity Sustainable Core Plus Bond ETF's current short interest.

 Is Fidelity Sustainable Core Plus Bond ETF's short interest increasing or decreasing?

-Fidelity Sustainable Core Plus Bond ETF saw a decline in short interest during the month of May.
-As of May 15th, there was short interest totaling 200 shares, a decline of 66.7% from the previous total of 600 shares.
+Fidelity Sustainable Core Plus Bond ETF saw a drop in short interest in June.
+As of June 15th, there was short interest totaling 700 shares, a drop of 50.0% from the previous total of 1,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Fidelity Sustainable Core Plus Bond ETF's short interest compare to its competitors?